Dial 202 for Wiley: the District’s choice for government contracts and telecom, media and technology expertise.

 The first stage: recruitment on and off campus

 Wiley’s recruiting focus reflects its commitment to DC, as it recruits from top law schools in Washington, DC and along the East Coast.
-However, Lukman Azeez and Laura El-Sabaawi, co-chairs of the recruiting committee, tells us “we also attract write-in candidates from law schools across the country.”
-The firm meets with 10-40 students for each school’s OCI program.
-Interviews are conducted in pairs by partners and mid to senior-level associates.
+However, Lukman Azeez and Liz Lee, co-chairs of the Recruiting Committee, tell us “we also attract write-in candidates from law schools across the country.”

-The firm seeks “exceptional candidates who have a demonstrated interest in joining a DC-based practice and one or more of Wiley’s core practice areas,” says El-Sabaawi.
+The firm seeks “exceptional candidates who have a demonstrated interest in joining a DC-based practice and one or more of Wiley’s core practice areas,” says Lee.
 Interviewers ask questions about the interviewee’s “analytic ability, drive, focus and interpersonal skills.”
-They look too for an interest in the firm’s involvement in DC and are seeking “promising new attorneys from diverse backgrounds and who share Wiley’s commitments to long-term professional development within our demonstrated areas of expertise.”
+They look too for an interest in the firm’s involvement in DC and are seeking “promising new attorneys who share Wiley’s commitments to long-term professional development within our demonstrated areas of expertise.”

 Top tips for this stage: